AnticOwl/anticowl.github.io/_posts/2024-07-21-Doom-Eternal.md

 </table>
 </div>

-Some other lens flares values that can be tweaked
+Some other lens flares variables and their defaultvalues that can be tweaked.

 ```
 r_cineLensflaresAnamorphicBlueshift "0.4"